2nd Infantry Division (United Kingdom): Reform period

 In response to the lessons learnt from the war, which included the army's failings in the opening months, the Secretary of State for War, St John Brodrick, set out to reform the standing army.
 He intended to create six army corps, three of which would be composed of permanent standing formations that consisted of the army's regulars.
 They would be ready for immediate dispatch in light of an imperial crisis or in the event of European war.
 In 1902 three corps were formed that would allow up to nine divisions, each of two brigades, to be created.
 This included the 2nd Division formed on 1 April 1902, under the command of Major-General Charles Douglas.
 The division consisted of the 3rd and the 4th Brigades, and was based in Aldershot.
 The division was part of the 1st Army Corps, of only two divisions (the 3rd Division would be mobilised in the event of war).
 In 1907 the Haldane Reforms further restructured the regular army into six infantry divisions, each with three brigades.
 These would form the basis of any British Expeditionary Force (BEF) that would be dispatched to Europe in the case of war.
 This included the 2nd Division, which then consisted of the 4th (Guards), the 5th, and the 6th Brigades.
 The 1st and the 2nd Divisions were allocated to Aldershot Command, a military district based at Aldershot.
 On the outbreak of war, Aldershot Command would form the nucleus of a new I Corps, which would then be dispatched with the BEF.
 The 2nd Division took part in the Army Manoeuvres of 1912 and 1913.

 First World War

 1914

+This excellent photo taken by Christina Broom at Wellington Barracks shows men of the 2nd Battalion, Grenadier Guards, parading prior to embarkation for France in August 1914.